How to Search Military Records for Family History

 Between 1802 and 1838, federal law required military servicemen to be between 18 and 35 at the time of their enlistment.
 State militias may have had different rules.

-Service record indexes for volunteers who participated in the Mexican-American War are available on Fold3, as are some service records for a number of states.
+• Service Records: Service record indexes for volunteers who participated in the Mexican-American War are available on Fold3, as are some service records for a number of states.
+FamilySearch has indexes for some states, as does Ancestry.
+Compiled military records for some states are on Ancestry.

-Mexican-American War Pension Index is available on FamilySearch.
+• Pension Records: Mexican-American War Pension Index is available on FamilySearch.
 The documents can be ordered from the National Archives.

-The National Archives has bounty land warrant applications based on service between 1775-1855.
+• Bounty Land Warrants: The National Archives has bounty land warrant applications based on service between 1775-1855.

 U.S. Civil War